Judith Wright Arts Centre

 The Judith Wright Arts Centre, formerly the Judith Wright Centre of Contemporary Arts, is a visual and performing arts centre in Fortitude Valley in Brisbane, Queensland.
 The venue was renovated and re-opened as an arts centre in October 2001.
-The Centre is named after Judith Wright, who was a celebrated Queensland poet, an advocate for Indigenous rights, and an environmental activist.
-Wright was one of two Australian poets considered for the Nobel Prize for Literature.
-She died on 25 June 2000 in Canberra.
+The Centre is named after Judith Wright, who was a Queensland poet, an advocate for Indigenous rights, and an environmental activist.

 The Centre is managed by the Queensland Government through Arts Queensland.
 Affectionately called The Judy, it is located at corner of Berwick Street and 420 Brunswick Street in Fortitude Valley.

-The venue includes well-equipped performance spaces with three rehearsal studios for dance, theatre and music.
-The main performance space is a flexible "black box" theatre with plenty of scope for diverse types of performances.
-The venue encompasses a two-storey and a five-storey buildings.
+The venue includes performance spaces with three rehearsal studios for dance, theatre and music.
+The main performance space is a flexible black box theatre with scope for diverse types of performances.
+The venue encompasses a two-storey and a five-storey building.
 The larger structure was originally a factory for Bushell's Tea.
 Redevelopment of the site was designed by Cox Architects and built by Multiplex Constructions.

 The Centre is home to several creative and cultural organisations, including the Aboriginal Centre for the Performing Arts, Artour, the Australasian Dance Collective, Blakdance, Carbon Creative, Circa Contemporary Circus, Creative Partnerships Australia, Flying Arts Alliance, Institute of Modern Art, and Musica Viva.

 Each year, the venue hosts the Queensland Poetry Festival.
 It hosted the contemporary music event, BIGSOUND, from 2002 until 2018.